michaelgrosner/tribeca/README.md

 0) Make sure your machine has all listed pre-reqs

-1) `npm install`
+1) `npm install` and then `tsd reinstall -s`

-2) Change any relevant parameters into `config.ts`, like input your exchange API keys
+2) Change any relevant parameters into `src/service/config.ts`, like input your exchange API keys

 3) Compile typescript to javascript via `grunt compile`